supachai-j/kubernetes-for-beginners/README.md

 # kubernetes-for-beginners

-## Install vagrant and virtualbox on win10
+## Prepare/Install vagrant and virtualbox on win10

 install vagrant
 ```